Year 13 Results Day on Thursday 13th August - Login to CEDAR from 8.00am to view your results

 By its very nature, the sport BTEC course is ‘hands-on’ in its approach.
 It will provide you with a solid understanding in theory, before training you in the practical elements of working in the industry.

-Students who have completed the BTEC Sport course have gone to university to study degrees in Teaching, Sports Science, Coaching, Physiotherapy and Leisure Management, to name just a few.
-If you decide not to go to university, the BTEC course provides employment routes into a number of areas such as the Armed Forces, Police, Sport and Leisure Industry and other health fields.
+BTEC Sport is a vocational course which means it is designed to prepare you for a career in the sports industry, or to prepare you for further study at university.
+Students who have completed the BTEC Sport course have gone to university to study degrees in Teaching, Sports Science, Coaching, Sports Therapy and Leisure Management, to name just a few.
+If you decide not to go to university, the BTEC course provides employment routes into a number of areas such as the Sport and Leisure Industry and other health fields.
+Some students have gone on to careers in the Police and Armed Forces.

 At least five grade 4s at GCSE, including at least a 4 in English Language or Maths.